 Xplorers is a new after-school club set up by members of Thirsk Parish Team.
-It is held at St Wilfrid's Church in South Kilvington on Wednesdays and led by Rev Jill.
+It is held at St Wilfrid's Church in South Kilvington on Tuesdays and led by Rev Jill.
 The children have a snack and have fun learning more about Bible stories and characters and Christian values.
 In these pictures they have been making boxes of encouragement after learning about Paul's friend and helper, Barnabus.

 OPEN THE BOOK

 Open the book is a dramatic presentation of Bible stories acted out by a team of volunteers, following a script based on the Lion Storyteller Bible.
 Thirsk Parishes have formed a team to visit local schools and contribute to their programmes of Collective Worship.
 We are very pleased to welcome the team to South Kilvington each half term.
 So far they have presented stories from Genesis, the first book of the Bible: Creation, Adam & Eve, Noah and the Flood, and the story of Joseph.